Credit Card Application Rules For Each Bank

 Citi 6/6 & 3/6 Rule

 Also, Citi is known for automatically rejecting applications for anyone who has had more than six hard inquiries on your credit in the past six months.
 Data points exist of folks sliding by, so we won't call this a rule necessarily.
-But if you see something about “Citi's 6/6 rule,” this is what it refer to.
-Over the last couple of years, we have seen data points showing that this rule has tightened to only 3 hard inquires in the past six months for Citi Premier approvals (3/6).
+But if you see something about “Citi's 6/6 rule,” this is what it refers to.
+Over the last couple of years, we have seen data points showing that this rule has tightened to only 3 hard inquires in the past six months for Citi Strata Premier approvals (3/6).

 American Express